nishantjr/fuzzing-with-k/doc/report.md

 Our tool takes advantage of \K{}'s symbolic execution engine to execute a **symbolic program skeleton**, i.e. one where parts of the program themselves are symbolic.

-We feed as input to our tool, a program skeleton with certain positions in the AST holding symbolic variables.
+We feed as input to our tool, a program skeleton with certain positions in the Abstract Syntax Tree (AST) holding symbolic variables.
 These symbolic variables may be instantiated not just by values, but also by statements, class and function declarations etc. For example, when prototyping our technique against the IMP programming language above, we used the following symbolic program as input: